Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Linear bandits with endogeneity:

 \section{Linear bandits with endogeneity: \ofuliv{}}

-\begin{repexample}{example1}[Pricing with price-consumption dynamics] Let revisit the price-consumption dynamics.
+\begin{repexample}{example1}[Pricing with price-sales dynamics] Let revisit the price-sales dynamics.
 Now, on a day $t$, a restaurant owner wants to decide on a price $x_t$ among a feasible set of prices $\mathcal{X}_t$ to increase the sales $y_t$.
 The owner also has access to a set of suppliers such that each price correspond to compatible a material cost $z_t$.
-If the restaurant owner wants the analyst to develop an algorithm to decide on the price dynamically such that the total sales over a year is maximised, her problem is exactly a linear bandit with endoegeneity, where a price corresponds to an arm (action). \end{repexample} We formulate \textit{stochastic Linear Bandits with Endogeneity} (\textbf{LBE}) with a two-stage linear model of data generation (Equation~\eqref{model1}).
-Here, we illustrate the interactive protocol of LBE. \begin{mybox}{ At each round $t = 1, 2, \ldots, T$, the agent \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item Observes a sample $\bx_{t,a} \in \cX_t$ of contexts for all $a\in\mathcal A_t$ \item Chooses an arm $A_t \in \cA_t$ \item Observes a sample $\bz_{t,A_t}\in\cZ_t$, and obtains a reward $y_t$ \item Updates the parameter estimates $\widehat{\bt}_t$ and $\bb_t$ \end{enumerate} } \end{mybox} Here, $\cX_t \subset \mathbb R^{d_{\bx}}$ and $\cZ_t \subset \mathbb R^{d_{\bz}}$ are the sets of IVs and covariates corresponding to $\cA_t$, i.e. the set of feasible actions at time $t$.
+If the restaurant owner wants the analyst to develop an algorithm to decide on the price dynamically such that the total sales over a year is maximised, her problem is exactly a linear bandit with endoegeneity, where a price corresponds to an arm (action). \end{repexample} We formulate \textit{stochastic Linear Bandits with Endogeneity} (\textbf{LBE}) with a two-stage linear model of data generation (Eq.~\eqref{model1}).
+Here, we illustrate the interactive protocol of LBE. \begin{mybox}{ At each round $t = 1, 2, \ldots, T$, the agent \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item Observes a sample $\bx_{t,a} \in \cX_t$ of contexts for all $a\in\mathcal A_t$ \item Chooses an arm $A_t \in \cA_t$ \item Observes the sample $\bz_{t,A_t}\in\cZ_t$ \item Obtains a reward $y_t$ \item Updates the parameter estimates $\widehat{\bt}_t$ and $\bb_t$ \end{enumerate} } \end{mybox} Here, $\cX_t \subset \mathbb R^{d_{\bx}}$ and $\cZ_t \subset \mathbb R^{d_{\bz}}$ are the sets of covariates and IVs corresponding to $\cA_t$, i.e. the set of feasible actions at time $t$.
 Similar to regression under endoegenity, $\bep_t \indep \bz_t$ and $\bep_t \not\indep \eta_t$ (Eq.~\eqref{model1}).
 True parameters $\bb\in \mathbb R^{d_{\bx}}$ and $\bt\in\mathbb R^{d_{\bz}\times d_{\bx}}$ are unknown to the agents.
 This is an extension of stochastic linear bandit~\citep[Ch.
 19]{lattimore2020bandit} to the endeogenous setting.